-- 1. Ensure section A of the Post Deadly Force Checklist is complete. - 2.
-Have the involved officer(s) escorted from the scene and taken to a secure/safe location for debriefing. - \neg 3.
-If the officer is able to do so, he/she should be encouraged to notify his/her family. - \neg 4.
-If the officer(s) has been shot or otherwise injured in the incident: - a.
+c.
+Record the names, addresses, and phone numbers of all witnesses and other persons present.
+B. Superv isor Re sponsibilities □ 1.
+Ensure e section A of the Post Deadly Force Checklist is complete. the involved officer(s) escorted from the scene and taken to a secure/safe on for debriefing. □ 3.
+If the o officer is able to do so, he/she should be encouraged to notify his/her family.
+If the o officer(s) has been shot or otherwise injured in the incident: a.
 Ensure that an officer accompanies and remains with the officer at the hospital.
-This officer is responsible for collecting and safeguarding the injured officers clothing, equipment, and other personal effects as evidence. - b.
+This officer is responsible for collecting and safeguarding the injured officers clothing, equipment, and other personal effects as evidence.
 Ensure supervisory officer notifies family in person when possible.
-An officer's death notification shall be conducted in person. - c.
-Ensure the officer's family is assigned transportation to the hospital or other location where needed. - d.
-Assign an officer to the family for security, support, control of press and visitors, establishment of communication and related matters. - \neg e.
+An officer's death notification shall be conducted in person. c.
+Ensure the officer's family is assigned transportation to the hospital or other location where needed. ☐ d.
+Assign an officer to the family for security, support, control of press and visitors, establishment of communication and related matters. e.
 Ensure the officer(s) name(s) is/are not released to the media.
+C. Investi gator R esponsibilities Ensure e sections A and B above have been completed.
+Ensure e that the overall scene is photographed, videotaped and processed. ☐ 3. trauma distort act a preliminary interview with the officer.
+Be cognizant of symptoms of postatic stress, to include time and space distortions, confusion, hearing and visual ion and emotional impairment, including shock.
+The investigator may choose to one the interview if these signs are present or if requested by the officer.
+4 . superv investi e the officer not to discuss the incident with anyone other than their immediate risor(s) and assigned investigators until the conclusion of the preliminary igation.
+Exceptions are personal or city attorney, family member, mental health sionals, and clergy.